ovh/docs/pages/account/customer/all_about_username/guide.en-ca.md

 Once you have entered this information, click the `Confirm`{.action} button.

-### Exercise your personal data rights
+#### Exercising your personal data rights

-In compliance with the General Data Protection Regulation (GDPR), you can request to exercise the rights associated with personal data concerning you by completing [this form](https://www.ovh.co.uk/personal-data-protection/exercising-your-rights){.external}.
+In compliance with the General Data Protection Regulation (GDPR), you can request to exercise the rights associated with personal data concerning you by using [this form](https://www.ovh.co.uk/personal-data-protection/exercising-your-rights).

-### Delete your NIC handle
+#### Deleting your NIC handle

-You can request for your NIC handle and all of the data associated with it to be deleted by filling in the [form for exercising GDPR rights](https://www.ovh.co.uk/personal-data-protection/exercising-your-rights){.external} and selecting “Right of deletion”.
+You can request for your NIC handle and all of the data associated with it to be deleted by filling in the [form for exercising GDPR rights](https://www.ovh.co.uk/personal-data-protection/exercising-your-rights) and selecting “Right of deletion”.

 > [!warning]
 >